kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   }
 };
 {% endprism %}
 While the code lets `XMLHttpRequest` request and display data without error, the console message will return anyway.
-This is because, we're  doing limited checks.
+This is because, we're  doing very limited checks...

 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>